Is your Firestick frozen?

 Important: Firestick Security Note

 Let’s say you’ve figured out how to unfreeze Firestick, and now you’re interested in getting free streaming content from a great 3rd party app.
-Or even that you’re interested in getting free, region-blocked content on Netflix, Hulu, and YouTube that is currently being kept from you!
+Or even if you’re interested in getting free, region-blocked content on Netflix, Hulu, and YouTube that is currently being kept from you!

 Paid subscription streaming sites will block certain content depending on where you are.
 Downloading a VPN like IPVanish will allow you to trick streaming services into thinking that you’re streaming from different regions, thus unlocking region-blocked content!
 If you’re paying for a service, we think you should get everything that the service offers.